AFLplusplus/AFLplusplus/README.md

 ## 5) Power schedules

-The power schedules were copied from Marcel Böhme's excellent AFLfast implementation and expands on the ability to discover new paths and therefore the coverage.
+The power schedules were copied from Marcel Böhme's excellent AFLfast implementation and expand on the ability to discover new paths and therefore may increase the code coverage.

 The available schedules are: